kamcode1/alx-airbnb-database/README.md

 🔹 Markdown
 A lightweight markup language used for writing documentation, such as this README file, in a clean and readable format.

+🗃️ Database Design
+This project uses a relational database model to manage data integrity and relationships across various core entities.
+Below are the key entities, their main fields, and how they relate to one another.

+1. User
+Represents a person using the platform (host or guest).

+id: Unique identifier

+name: Full name of the user

+email: Email address (unique)

+password_hash: Encrypted password

+is_host: Boolean indicating if the user can list properties

+2. Property
+Represents a listing that can be booked.

+id: Unique identifier

+title: Name/title of the property

+description: Detailed info about the property

+location: City or area

+price_per_night: Cost of booking per night

+owner_id: Foreign key to User (host)

+3. Booking
+Represents a reservation made by a user.

+id: Unique identifier

+user_id: Foreign key to User (guest)

+property_id: Foreign key to Property

+start_date: Check-in date

+end_date: Check-out date

+status: Booking status (e.g., confirmed, cancelled)

+4. Review
+Represents feedback left by a guest after a stay.

+id: Unique identifier

+user_id: Foreign key to User (reviewer)

+property_id: Foreign key to Property

+rating: Star rating (e.g., 1–5)

+comment: Text feedback

+5. Payment
+Represents a payment transaction for a booking.

+id: Unique identifier

+booking_id: Foreign key to Booking

+amount: Total amount paid

+payment_method: Card, PayPal, etc.

+payment_status: Success, failed, pending

+🔗 Entity Relationships
+A User can be a host (owns properties) or a guest (books properties).

+A User can have many Properties (if they are a host).

+A User can make many Bookings (as a guest).

+A Booking belongs to one User and one Property.

+A Property can have many Bookings and many Reviews.

+A Review is linked to both the Property and the User who wrote it.

+A Payment is tied to a single Booking.

 🔗 Repository